-Each year, 72,000 young adults (ages 15-39) are diagnosed with cancer in the United States alone.
-That’s one every eight minutes.
+Each year, 89,500 young adults (ages 15-39) are diagnosed with cancer in the United States alone.
 This neglected group faces age-specific challenges - such as, infertility, loss of identity and independence, lack or loss of insurance, increased isolation, and stalled career development - with limited resources.

-Stupid Cancer was born out of an inequity.
-In 1995, at the age of 21, concert pianist, composer, and college senior Matthew Zachary was diagnosed with pediatric brain cancer.
-He was told he would likely not survive six months, let alone perform again.
+In 1995, Stupid Cancer founder Matthew Zachary was a college senior, concert pianist, and composer.
+Then, at age 21, he was diagnosed with pediatric brain cancer.
+He was told he would likely not survive six months.
 Matthew and his family were thrust into a cancer landscape much different than today.

-The Internet was in its infancy, cancer resources for young adults were few and far between, and 'surviving' meant living beyond five years.
+In the nineties, cancer resources for young adults were few and far between, and 'surviving' meant living beyond five years.
+There were no AYA (Adolescent Young Adult) Cancer Programs.
 Although Matthew and his family were offered comfort through a small, fragmented community, they were not able to benefit from many of today's survivorship resources.
 Like millions of other families, they had to go it on their own and hope for the best.

 In 2004, Matthew founded Steps For Living (which became I'm Too Young For This!
 Cancer Foundation in 2007 and then Stupid Cancer in 2012), a progressive social enterprise that linked his worlds of music, cancer advocacy, consumer health marketing, and technology to ensure that people like him, his wife, brother, and parents would have the opportunity to benefit from community and support resources they only wished they had in 1995.